codefellows-portland-javascript-401d3/parallel-file-processing/LAB.md

 Your file store should:
 * Live under a central directory configurable at startup
-* Store objects by "type" under a folder
+* Store resources (semantic kind of object) by "type" under a folder
 * Store each object into a file using
     * An identifier for the file name
     * JSON to serialize the object
 * Support the following API calls:
-    * Retrieve all objects of a given type
+    * Retrieve all objects of a given resource type
     * Retrieve an array of objects from an array id's in same order
     * Store an object (returns id if already part of object)